Hyacinthia: Proceedings of Hyacinthia

 The Hyacinthia lasted three days.
 Their details have been passed down to us through the descriptions in Athenaeus and Didymus.
-The first day was given over to mourning for the death of the hero: sacrifices were offered to the dead, banquets were stark and without pomp or decoration, the sacrificial breads were very plain.
+The first day was given over to mourning for the death of the hero: sacrifices were offered to the dead, banquets were stark and without pomp or decoration, and the sacrificial breads were very plain.

 The second day was one of celebration for his rebirth.
 The young people played the cithara and the aulos, and sang of the glory of Apollo.
 Others participated in horse races.
 Numerous choirs competed in town, singing country songs and dancing.
 Amyclae was also the location of parades of carts decorated by the girls and women of Sparta.
 Numerous sacrifices were offered, exclusively goats, with the occasion of the κοπίς, kopis, banquets where the citizens invited their friends and relatives.
-The helots had the right to participate in the celebrations, as did any foreigners: "they treat not only their countrymen, but any foreigners who happen by" (Athenaeus, IV, 138F).
+The helots had the right to participate in the celebrations, as did any foreigners: "They treat not only their countrymen, but any foreigners who happen by" (Athenaeus, IV, 138F).
 The kopis took place under special tents known as σκηναί (skēnaí), a characteristic trait of ancient country festivals.